"We Demand Justice!": Towards Social Context Grounding of Political Texts: Social Context Grounding Tasks

-Using these good examples, we are able to generate more examples using large language models (LLMs) by using these examples as few-shot examples in the prompt.
-We use both GPT-NeoX \citep{gpt-neox-20b} and GPT-3 \citep{gpt3} for candidate generation.
-For each generated answer, a manual inspection is also held to ensure the quality.
-Among all the $919$ examples generated by GPT-NeoX and GPT-3, we are able to obtain a total of $650$ good generations.
-After removing redundant samples, we obtain $365$ examples.
-Hence, we obtain a total of $739$ annotations.
-For each of the examples, we ask in-house annotators to select $3$ relevant negative options.
-We instruct them to pick hard examples that might contain similar entities as the correct interpretation.
-We discuss the results of human validation in \S \ref{sec:analysis}.
+(3)\textbf{LLM-based Data Expansion}.
+Using these examples, we further generate candidates for the task using LLM few-shot prompting.
+We use the examples from the previous step as in-context few-shot examples in the prompt.
+We use GPT-NeoX \citep{gpt-neox-20b} and GPT-3 \citep{gpt3} for candidate generation.
+Manual inspection by three in-house annotators is performed for each generated answer to ensure data quality.
+We generate $928$ candidates using GPT-NeoX and GPT-3.
+Manual filtering results in $650$ generations that pass the quality check.
+After removing redundant samples, we obtain $365$ additional examples.
+Thus, we obtain a total of $739$ annotations for this task.
+Then, for each of the $739$ examples, we ask in-house annotators to select $3$ relevant negative options from the pool of explanations.
+We instruct them to pick hard examples that potentially contain overlapping entities with the gold answer.
+This results in $2,956$ binary classification data samples.
+We analyze and discuss the results of human validation of large LM generations in \cref{sec:analysis}).

+This process allows us to create three variants of the task: binary-classification, multiple-choice and generation variants.
+We evaluate several classification models on the binary classification variant (Tab.\ref{tab:para_results}).
+We evaluate LLMs on the generation variant (\S\ref{sec:llm_quality_analysis}).
+We benchmark humans and the best models on the multiple-choice variant (\S\ref{sec:human_perf}).

 Similar to the previous task, we split the train, test sets by events, and vague text to test the general social understanding capabilities of the model.
 We reserve \textit{Donald Trump's second impeachment verdict} event for the test set.
 We also reserve Democratic examples of $2$ events and Republican examples of $2$ events exclusively for the test set.
-We split the dataset into $1,908$ train examples, $460$ development examples, and $580$ test examples.
+We split the dataset into $1,916$ train, $460$ development, and $580$ test examples. $180$ of the test examples are from events/party contexts unseen in train data.